hilbix/mcfriend/README.md

   - Instead use a separate fast USB3 SSD or SD card for Minecraft.
 External USB3 sticks usually break very soon, because they have a low or meaningless TBW.
   - For casual use I got good results with a genuine Samsung SD card with the original Samsung SD card reader bundle.
 This is very fast, but I do not know if it runs stable enough.
   - Another way is an M2 SSD attached to the PI via USB3 or riser card, but I think this is a bit expensive.
+  - BTW, ZFS runs fine on PIs, and is self healing in mirrored setups.

 Notes on the IO performance:

-- The server has a low IO amount when it is idle
+- The Server has a low IO amount when it is idle
-  - however it is constantly writing updates to disk
+  - however it is constantly writing data to disk
   - so it will wear out cheap USB/SD storage very fast
 - When chunks are generated or areas are loaded, disk speed is crucial
   - When you explore new areas, the write speed can easily peak up to 10+ MB/s
   - When you teleport to existing areas, the read speed exceeds 40+ MB/s
-- So USB2 speed is not enough, you need USB3 speed
+- So USB2 speed is not enough, you need real(!)
+USB3 speed
-  - Most USB3 sticks and USB3 card readers are real crap and do not reach this speed, even if advertised
+  - Most USB3 sticks and USB3 card readers are crap and do not reach this speed, even if advertised
-- My recommention is that you should try genine Samsung flash storage devices and their readers
+- My recommention is that you should try genine Samsung flash storage devices and readers bundles from Samsung
   - With these you usually can expect to reach at least half the speed that is advertised for real!
   - Remember that cooling SD/SSD is crucial
   - Hardware from good manufactureres usually slows down (a lot!) when it gets too hot